MMShed/DiabetesPredictionModel/README.md

 # Diabetes Prediction Model – Machine Learning Comparison

-This project compares five supervised machine learning models for predicting diabetes using the Pima Indians Diabetes Dataset.
+This project compares five supervised machine learning models for predicting diabetes using a Diabetes Dataset I got from Kaggle.
 The goal was to evaluate which classifier performs best and support my prior work on a pre-diabetic monitoring device by analyzing model effectiveness.

 # Models Compared